mpgn/poodle-PoC/readme.md

 This is the real exploit.
 Really usefull with you want to make a proof a concept about the Poodle Attack for a client during a pentest if he used old server and browser.
 Just put the ip of your malicious proxy into the config browser with the correct port, the proxy will take care of the rest.

+requirement:
+- make sure the client and the browser can communicate with the protocol SSLv3, use the tool [testssl.sh](https://testssl.sh/) for example

 ```
 $> python3 poodle-exploit.py
 	usage: poodle-exploit.py [-h] [--start-block START_BLOCK]